Diagnosis of endometriosis: how to detect the pathology?

 What tests are needed to diagnose endometriosis?

-Examination by the gynaecologist
+Examination by your gynaecologist

 Vaginal examination